top of page

 g) Wetlands.

-Swamps are important ecosystems in Uganda, providing habitat for a wide range of plant and animal species, as well as offering various ecosystem services.
+Wetlands are important ecosystems in Uganda, providing habitat for a wide range of plant and animal species, as well as offering various ecosystem services.
 Here are some notable swamps in Uganda:

 1. Mabamba Bay Wetland: Located on the northern shores of Lake Victoria near Entebbe, Mabamba Bay Wetland is renowned for its population of shoebill storks, one of Africa's most sought-after bird species.
 The wetland also supports diverse birdlife, including herons, egrets, and African jacanas, making it a popular destination for birdwatching and eco-tourism.